ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 # Task 4: Perform exploratory data analysis

-20. Use Attribute Importance (AI) to identify important attributes for a given dependent attribute (LTV) in the given dataset.
+20. Use Attribute Importance (ore.odmAI) function to identify important attributes (listed in order of importance) for a given dependent attribute (LTV) in the given dataset.
+To do this we first exclude the most significant dependent attribute from the data frame.

-AI for LTV (Exclude LTV from dataset)

 ````
 CIL <- CUST_INSUR_LTV